hpca-uji/PyDTNN/CONTRIBUTING.md

 - `enable_gpudirect` changes where data is stored, from CPU in `ndarray` to GPU in `GPUArray`, and requires `enable_gpu`.
 - `enable_nccl` changes where reductions are made, from CPU with `MPI` to GPU with `NCCL`, and requries `enable_gpudirect`.
 - `encryption` requies `NCCL` to be off, it it is on, encryption will be skipped.
+- `encryption` normally requires `use-mpi-buffers` to be off, as must crypto does not expose buffer access.
+  Also the MPI librar does not support async object reduces, such as `mpi4py`, `use-blocking-mpi` must be specified.
 - If using `conda` and `pip install --config-settings editable_mode=compat -e .` errors with `no such option: --config-settings`, deactivate all environments and then reactivate only the one you want.